 The oatmeal cookie is a fun and popular shooter with an interesting flavor.
-This shot tastes good (maybe a little too good) and is supposed to taste like a homemade oatmeal cookie.
-As often happens with shots, there are a number of ways to make this recipe.
+This shot is really good—maybe a little too good—and is designed to taste like a homemade oatmeal cookie.
+As often happens with shots, there are a number of ways to make it, too.

 If you are looking for a delicious shot that has a distinct flavor without going over the top, the oatmeal cookie is a perfect choice.
 It is a fun addition to any party.